ArjunS07/arjuns07.github.io/content/blog/2020-intel-apple-survive.md

 ---
-title: "Intel just lost Apple, but it knows what it has to do to surive"
+title: "Intel just lost Apple, but it knows what it has to do to survive"
 date: 2020-07-26T20:02:02+05:30
 draft: false
 rssType: "post"